Khuldabad: Zar Zari Zar Bakhsh and Ganj Rawan Ganj Baksh Dargah

 The tomb of Zar Zari Baksh is between Malik Ambar's tomb and the northern gate of the town.
 It contains a number of ornaments and relics, the most remarkable of which is a circular looking-glass of steel mounted on a steel pedestal of four feet in height.
 It is said to have been presented by king Tana Shah.

 To the west of the town is the mausoleum of Ganj Ravan Ganj Baksh, believed to be the earliest Islamic saint of the district.
 He arrived towards the end of the 13th century about the time of Ala-ud-din's invasion of Devagiri.
 His dargah has the horse-shoe shaped dome of the Pathans, with piers on the faces supporting pointed arches.
 It stands on the band of Pari-ka-talav, also known as Ganj Ravan Talav.
 On the same side of the town is that of Sayyad Khalksar with a fine tank attached to it.

 The mausoleums of Abdal Halim and Kak Shahr, situated to the south of Khuldabad have some old pillars probably taken from the ruins of abandoned Hindu temples.
 A number of other decayed tombs are to the east and south of the town.

 On the anniversary day of the death of Zar Zari Zar Baksh an urus lasting for eight days is held.
 The articles exposed for sale consist of saris, brass and copper vessels and toys, including cutlery articles.
-The fair is attended by a large number of persons.
+The fair is attended by many people.